-The small, cubed building known as the Kaba may not rival skyscrapers in height or mansions in width, but its impact on history and human beings is unmatched.
+The small, cubed building known as the Kaba may not rival skyscrapers in height or mansions in width, but its impact on history who built the Kaaba, and human beings is unmatched.

 The Kaba is the building towards which Muslims face five times a day, everyday, in prayer.
 This has been the case since the time of Prophet Muhammad (peace and blessings be upon him) over 1400 years ago.